ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 });
 ```

 As in previous versions, the `v1` classes tag your data with an entity identifier through an internal `entity` string attribute, saved as `"_et"` by default.
-This can be renamed at the `Table` level through the `entityAttributeSavedAs`:
+This can be renamed at the `Table` level through the `entityAttributeSavedAs` argument:

 ```tsx
 const MyTable = new TableV2({